 If the soil is eroding beneath your roof line, your gutters may not be whisking away water like they should.
 Divots in the ground around your home that correspond to your roof line signal that water is running directly from the roof and to the ground, where it can seep in and damage your foundation or make your basement leak, and you should contact a professional roofing contractor in Little Elm about the problem.

-We’re here to help you with all your roofing needs, whether it’s time for a free roof inspection or you’d like to discuss repairs or roof replacement.
+We’re here to help you with all your roofing needs, whether it’s time for a free roof inspection or you’d like to discuss a roof replacement.
 Call our office today to set up an inspection or consultation with one of our roofing experts.

 On another note, as Little Elm’s local roofing contractor, we’ve gathered a few of our favorite spots to eat, shop and hangout.
 If you’re new to the area, these are some important places to bookmark!